IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 1. Create a directory on your host machine where you can keep both mapped directories isolated from other host machine files.
-For
-    example:
+For example, you might create a directory called `mappedDockerFiles` under your home directory:

     `~/mappedDockerFiles`

-    Important: Do not map the Docker files to the top-level user home directory.
+    Important: Do not map the Docker files directly to the top-level user home directory.

 2. Make note of the directory.
-You will provide it during the QSE installation.
+You will provide it during the Quick Start Edition installation.

 The installation creates the mapped directories in your local host file system under `~/mappedDockerFiles` for the